 The tax advantages of 529 savings plans are one of the main reasons so many people invest in them.
 While contributions are made on an after-tax basis, the earnings in a 529 plan grow tax-deferred and withdrawals are free of federal income tax when used for qualified higher education expenses.
 Some states also offer full- or partial deductions for contributions.

 But if you use the money in your 529 account for non-qualified purposes, the earnings portion of the withdrawal will be subject to ordinary federal income tax, plus an additional 10 percent penalty and any applicable state income tax.
 (Related: Alternative uses for 529 money)

 When planning and budgeting for your college savings, remember that qualified expenses are the majority of the cost of college.
 While everyone’s needs and situations vary, one strategy always applies: Every dollar you save today gets you a little closer to your college-savings goals.

 For a list of 529 plans go to savingforcollege.com.
-To find out more information about a plan you can contact the specific plan directly or contact a financial advisor.
+To find out more information about a plan you can contact the specific plan directly or contact a financial professional.